andresporras3423/english-project/README.md

 - You can filter words with "search button".
 ### TESTS TAB:
 ![screenshot](/images/tests.png)
--Practice your memory of the words.
+- Practice your memory of the words.
 - Choose a number of questions.
 - Select the right translation between 4 options.
 ### HISTORY TAB: